-Placement testing will only be administered to incoming students at the beginning of their first semester at North Florida Baptist College.
+North Florida Baptist College utilizes ACT or SAT scores for academic placement in English and Math, and placement tests for academic placement in Music and Keyboard.
+Academic placement in any subject will only be administered to incoming students at the beginning of their first semester at North Florida Baptist College.

-English Placement Test
+English